ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 virtual void on_parsing_error(error_t error) { }
 ```

-The delegate is notified by the parser when the parsing start or end; when an error
-is encountered or when an ndef `Record` has been parsed.
+The delegate is notified by the parser when the parsing starts or ends, when an error is encountered or when an NDEF `Record` has been parsed.

-To reduce memory consumption `Record` instances generated by the parser are short
+To reduce memory consumption, `Record` instances generated by the parser are short lived.
-lived.
 They are only valid during the callback invocation.
-If a client is interested
-by the content of a message parsed and wants to use it after the parsing callback
-then it must make a copy of the record object.
+If a client is interested in the content of a message parsed and wants to use it after the parsing callback, then it must make a copy of the record object.

-#### NDEF Record parsing
+#### NDEF record parsing

 ![ndef_record_parser_diagram]

 NDEF records can contain any type of content.
-Therefore parsing of records is
-specific to the application.
-To help the developer; an optional ndef record
-parsing framework is included.
-It follows the _chain-of-responsibility_ design
-pattern that facilitate the integration of record parsers defined by client code.
+Therefore, parsing of records is specific to the application.
+To help the developer, an optional NDEF record parsing framework is included.
+It follows the _chain-of-responsibility_ design pattern that facilitates the integration of record parsers defined by client code.

 ##### ndef::RecordParser

-Is is the base building block of the record parsing frame working.
-It parses a
-record then return true if the record has been parsed or false otherwise.
+It is the base building block of the record parsing frame working.
+It parses a record then returns true if the record has been parsed or false otherwise.

 ```cpp
 virtual bool parse(const Record&);